dsccommunity/SqlServerDsc/CONTRIBUTING.md

 When sending in a Pull Request (PR) all example files will be tested so they can be compiled to a .mof file.
 If the tests find any errors the build will fail.

+### Class-based DSC resource

+#### Terminating Error

+A terminating error is an error that prevents the resource to continue further.
+If a DSC resource shall throw an terminating error the statement `throw` shall be used.

 ### Commands

 Commands are publicly exported commands from the module, and the source for